- Although Maryland can be hot and humid in the summer, it has cold and dry winters, so most of the snakes go dormant at that time.

 Because Maryland’s winters are primarily cold and dry that’s when most of the snakes that live in Maryland go dormant.
 From the forests to the grasslands and the many rivers, lakes, and waterways that make up the geography of Maryland there are snakes in all parts of the state.
 These are the poisonous snakes in Maryland that you’re most likely to see when you’re outdoors:

-The Most Common Snakes In Maryland
+The Most Common Snakes in Maryland

 While most of the attention on snakes focuses on venomous species, the truth is that the most common snakes in Maryland are not poisonous.
 These snakes are generally helpful as they eliminate rodents and other pests.
-Here are a few of the more common poisonous snakes in Maryland.
+Here are a few of the more common nonvenomous snakes in Maryland.

 Garter snakes are very common throughout the state, so if you see a snake when you’re in Maryland it’s probably going to be a garter snake.
 They can be black, dark green, or any shade of brown with a yellow or a white stripe running down the length of the snake’s back.